parwal-lp/EnVis/README.md

 A tool for visualizing analytic data on the quality of the environment in Italy.

 ## Overview
-The purpose of this project is to provide a .. [todo]
+The purpose of this project is to provide a graphical representation of several environmental factors, allowing the user to immediately grasp informations about quality of the city he lives in.

 It was developed using the following libraries:
 - d3.js for creating the visualizations